Overview

 - facial cosmetic surgery

-The Head and Neck Anesthesia/Advanced Airway Management rotation includes a carefully structured curriculum that addresses the unique anesthetic considerations for the above surgical procedures, and the acquisition of advanced airway management skill sets in real life situations.
+The Head and Neck Anesthesia/Advanced Airway Management rotation includes a carefully structured curriculum with ACGME-compliant teaching goals and objectives.
+Residents leave the rotation with a robust understanding of the unique anesthetic considerations for the above surgical procedures, and the acquisition of advanced airway management skill sets in real life situations.

 For more information see the Head and Neck Anesthesia/Advanced Airway Management website.